apache/yunikorn-site/docs/user_guide/placement_rules.md

 Parent rules can be nested, a parent rule _may_ contain another parent rule.
 There is no enforced limit of parent rules that can be nested.

-A parent rule is treated as if it was a rule specified at the top level of the list and thus has the same parameters and requirements as a any other rule in the placement definition.
+A parent rule is treated as if it was a rule specified at the top level of the list and thus has the same parameters and requirements as any other rule in the placement definition.
 The exception is that using a parent rule on a rule that already generates a fully qualified queue is considered a configuration error.
 This error can only occur on the rule of type [fixed](#fixed-rule), see the rule specification for more details.